sajjadGG/book-python/advanced/function/functional-paradigm.rst

     b()
     # 'My name...
 José Jiménez'

+Function can be user as a parameter:

 .. code-block:: python
-    :caption: Function can be user as a parameter

     def http_request(url, on_success, on_error):
         try: